The Cool and the Cold. Painting in the USA and the USSR 1960–1990

 17 September 2021 to 9 January 2022

-In the year marking the 30th anniversary of German reunification, the Gropius Bau will host a group exhibition uniting paintings created during the Cold War in both centres of global political power, including works by Andy Warhol, Il’ja Kabakov, Jackson Pollock, Helen Frankenthaler and Erik Bulatov.
+Under the title of The Cool and the Cold, the Gropius Bau will host a group exhibition uniting paintings created during the Cold War in both centres of global political power, including works by Andy Warhol, Il’ja Kabakov, Jackson Pollock, Helen Frankenthaler and Erik Bulatov.

 Titled The Cool and the Cold.
 Painting in the USA and the USSR 1960–1990.
 Ludwig Collection, the exhibition puts into relation works by Andy Warhol, Ilja Kabakov, Erik Bulatov, Lee Lozano, Jackson Pollock, Helen Frankenthaler, Viktor Pivovarov, Natalja Nesterova and Ivan Čujkov featured in the Ludwig Collection.
 Peter and Irene Ludwig were among the first European collectors of American pop art and art from the Soviet Union; their extensive collection thus makes possible critically juxtaposing works from both sides of the East-West conflict.
 The exhibition at the Gropius Bau examines how artists reacted to the political and aesthetic questions of their time and negotiated ideas of individual and societal freedom.
 In the dialogue between three decades of conceptual art and pop art, art becomes legible as an expression of and commentary on ideologies.